The best business bank accounts for UK businesses 2022

 • FX rate: 0.5 - 2% above interbank (0.5% only applies if sending to another Payoneer account).

-• 1.8% international card transaction fee + 3.5% FX fee.
+• 1.8% cross-border fee + 3.5% FX fee.

-• $29.95pa for prepaid MasterCard debit cards
+• $29.95pa for prepaid MasterCard debit cards.

 Features and benefits

-• Open accounts in 8 currencies
+• Open accounts in 9 currencies.

 • Marketplace integration with Amazon, eBay, Airbnb and more.